bassineveryday/Trophy-Cast-MVP-v2/docs/TESTER-INVITE.md

 ## Install the app

-- If invited via Expo:
+- If invited via Expo (recommended):
   - Install Expo Go from the iOS App Store or Google Play
+  - Open the project link: https://expo.dev/@YOUR_ORG/YOUR_PROJECT?release-channel=beta
-  - Open the invite link sent by the team and launch the project in Expo Go
+  - Or scan the QR on the project page to launch in Expo Go
 - If provided a standalone build (APK/IPA/TestFlight):
+  - Android (APK/AAB): install from the link provided
-  - Follow the link provided in your invite email and install the app
+  - iOS (TestFlight): accept the invite and install the latest beta build

 ## Sign in